Updates

 Caption accuracy — the standout feature in this entire review series

 The captions across all 18 clips landed at approximately 95–97% accuracy.
-I counted 11 errors across the entire batch: eight were minor punctuation choices rather than transcription mistakes, three were genuine word errors that needed manual correction.
+I counted 11 errors across the entire batch: eight were minor punctuation choices, three were genuine word errors that needed manual correction.
 Correcting all eleven took under five minutes.
-I’ve done the same correction pass on YouTube’s auto-captions and Descript on equivalent content — neither was close.
 The 97% claim is accurate.
 For high-volume publishers, this feature alone justifies the subscription faster than anything else.

 03